kletobias/kletobias.github.io/_projects/m4_exercises_pt1.md

 ~ $
 ```

-> Become root and cd into your home directory (e.g. /home/iafzal).
+> Become root and cd into your home directory.
 Then create 2 new files superman and zad in superman directory

 ```bash
 root * touch superman/superman superman/zad